 Minimum size of required Session Replay storage volume is entirely load-dependent.
 A maximum size isn't required.
 In SaaS deployments, a dedicated disk is used for Session Replay data.

-In Managed deployments, the Session Replay data storage directory is a dedicated file store that's used exclusively for Session Replay data.
+In Dynatrace Managed deployments, the Session Replay data storage directory is a dedicated file store that's used exclusively for Session Replay data.
 For more information about storage size recommendations, see Configure the secondary disk.

-Log Analytics enables you to store all logs centrally within external storage.
+Log Monitoring enables you to store all logs centrally within external storage.
 This makes log data available independent of log files themselves.

-400+ days: 1-day interval granularity available for dashboarding and API access.
+The following interval granularity levels are available for dashboarding and API access:

-Note: To provide accurate calculations for timeseries metrics, Dynatrace uses the P2 algorithm to calculate the quantiles dynamically.
+To provide accurate calculations for timeseries metrics, Dynatrace uses the P2 algorithm to calculate the quantiles dynamically.
 This algorithm is known to yield good results and it works well with values in the long tails of value distributions.
-However, the aggregation algorithm is neither associative (i.e.,
+However, the aggregation algorithm is neither associative (